Lochnivar/ashverse/books/book-04-the-ashes.md

 From 1920 to 1939, the final pieces fall into place.
 California becomes its own nation—the Republic of California, fully independent and recognized.
 The triad—the three-way relationship between the United States, the Confederacy, and California—is forged, ironically, in German stupidity, as European events force North American cooperation.

-Seventy-six years after Robert E. Lee died at Gettysburg, the Fairfax and Meade bloodlines have watched history unfold.
+Seventy-six years after Robert E. Lee died at Gettysburg, the Fairfax and Meade families have watched history unfold across multiple generations.
 They've seen the birth, survival, and transformation of an independent Confederacy.
 They've witnessed the rise of sovereign Native super-states.
 They've observed the decades of raids, boycotts, and realpolitik that killed slavery.

 Now, as Europe burns, they must confront the consequences of all the choices made over those decades.
 The ashes of the old conflicts still smolder.
 New fires are being lit.
 And the continent must decide: will it be consumed by the flames, or will it find a way to live with the ashes?